Trio (1950 film)

 Trio (also known as W. Somerset Maugham's Trio) is a 1950 British anthology film based on three short stories by W. Somerset Maugham: "The Verger", "Mr Know-All" and "Sanatorium".
 Ken Annakin directed "The Verger" and "Mr Know-All", while Harold French was responsible for "Sanatorium".

 Trio is the second of a film trilogy, all consisting of adaptations of Maugham's stories, preceded by the 1948 Quartet and followed by the 1951 Encore.
 Production budget of the film was shared by the J. Arthur Rank Organization and Paramount.

-The film was nominated for the Academy Award for Best Sound, Recording (Cyril Crowhurst) and was the final one released under the Gainsborough Pictures banner.
+It was the final film released under the Gainsborough Pictures banner.

-Plot
+Plots

 The Verger

 The new vicar at St Peter's Church is astonished to learn that the long-serving verger, Albert Foreman, is illiterate.
 Foreman is too set in his ways to want to learn to read and write, and the vicar feels he has no choice but to sack him.
 Foreman's savings, while substantial, are not enough to sustain him for the rest of his life.
 On the way back to his lodgings, Foreman notices that there is no tobacconist's shop in the area and decides to open one.
 He also proposes to his landlady Emma.
 Their shop is so successful that when his stepdaughter's husband loses his job Foreman sets up another shop for them to run.
 Over the next ten years, Foreman starts up ten shops and becomes wealthy.
 The bank manager recommends that Foreman invest his savings, causing him to reveal that he cannot read the necessary papers.
 The manager exclaims, "What would you be today if you had been able to?"
 Foreman replies that he would be the verger at St Peter's.